Post

 During manuscript development, you might encounter:

-Unused bibliography References added but never cited Inflates reference count
+• Unused bibliography entries — references added but never cited; inflates the reference count.

 Manual checking across 50+ pages with multiple revisions becomes impractical.